We recognise that managing fisheries and marine resources works best when it is in the hands of local communities.

 TeariakeTo the north of Velondriake lie several small villages and the large town of Morombe.
 Fishers from these areas have historically migrated into Velondriake, often using destructive fishing gears and sometimes poaching in the reserves.
 We have been working with them since 2010 to address these issues, supporting the development of a new LMMA centred in Morombe.

 The local management association adopted the name "Teariake", which means "to love the sea" in Malagasy, and is establishing temporary fishery closures and conducting educational outreach to raise awareness of the threats of destructive fishing.
 Establishing an LMMA in an urban setting such as Morombe as opposed to a remote rural area such as Velondriake presents its own unique challenges, particularly as a result of the erosion of traditional power structures.
 We are working with the Teariake Association to develop new communications and strategies to overcome these challenges.

-Belo sur MerWe are working with the Madagascar National Park service in Belo sur Mer to establish a marine extension to the existing terrestrial Kirindy Mitea national park.
+Belo sur MerWe have been working with the Madagascar National Parks service in Belo sur Mer since 2009, to establish a marine extension to the existing terrestrial Kirindy Mitea national park.
 This partnership is engaging local communities in the marine protected area establishment process, focusing support on community-based management initiatives.

 With extensive mangrove forests, much of the traditional fishing is focused on crab and shrimp.
 The area's first community led fisheries management efforts started in 2011 with the closure of three mangrove reserves around the villages of Belo sur Mer and Antanimanimbo.
 This process was spearheaded by the local management association caledd "Be Andriaky", which means "to grow up with the sea" in Malagasy, and following the success of these initial closures, reserves have been replicated and established in villages further north of Belo sur Mer towards Morondava.